 Everyone has unique talents and abilities that set them apart from others.
 But when an employee feels as though their skills don’t match the job requirements, it’s impossible for them to find genuine fulfillment in their role.

-When you create job descriptions, develop not only job duties, but also that attributes needed to be successful in the position.
+When creating job descriptions, develop not only job duties but also attributes needed for success within the position.
 Make sure job candidates match those attributes by asking probing questions or having them take a personality or behavioral assessment.
 When you get the right people in the right roles, you’ll have a team of talented people each contributing their unique abilities.